Online Entertainment & Streaming Services Seek Stronger Identity Authentication

 Users can opt for passwordless login at account registration.
 During onboarding, the person will undergo a facial biometric identity proofing process with automated identity document authentication to match their facial image to the provided government-issued ID.
 The procedure also involves an active liveness detection check to ensure the person’s real-time presence.
 Afterward, FIDO2.0 crypto keys are established, and their trusted identity is tied to the device.

-authID’s AuthentifID™ expands the value of a validated identity to enable passwordless login, minimizing friction, and reducing account takeover on online platforms.
+authID’s Verified extends the value of a validated identity to enable passwordless login, minimizing friction, and reducing account takeover on online platforms.

 Schedule a Demo with authID

-authID.ai is a provider of an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere. authID‘s products strengthen identity authentication on digital entertainment platforms, keeping out the bad guys and ensuring only legitimate users will be registered and logged in.
+authID.ai is a provider of an Identity platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere. authID‘s products strengthen identity authentication on digital entertainment platforms, keeping out the bad guys and ensuring only legitimate users will be registered and logged in.
 Contact authID today at 1 (516) 778-5639 or click here to schedule a demo.